 Hi there, I’m now thinking this would be a good time to introduce myself and to tell you a little bit about my journey to where I am today, now wanting to help people like you to become a better version of yourself.

 So I was always the fat kid, not obese, but chubby.
 My mother told me a story only as I was much older that she always wanted us to have plenty of really nice food available to us as she never had food as a priority in her life growing up….
 I took full advantage of that 😊

-I copped a little shit in my senior years, not heaps but the odd sly remark, like when having arguments with close mates they would bring out the old “it’s just ‘cause you’re fat” or “come on fatty, let’s go”.
+I copped a little shit in my senior years, the odd sly remark, like when having arguments with close mates they would bring out the old “it’s just ‘cause you’re fat” or “come on fatty, let’s go”.
 I am tall and thought I held my weight well.
 I knew I was bigger and didn’t need reminding of that which really ate at me.
 So, just out of high school, I signed up at a local gym and started running with a mate from up the road.
 I started to see good results after 3 months and then I started my career as a chef (when you don’t do well at school you usually end up in a trade…).

 I started working crazy hours, 9am to 3pm, a short break and then 5pm to 11pm, and working between 5 and 7 days a week straight!
 With that, the gym stopped and didn’t start up again for 18 years.
 After 3 years I finished my apprenticeship and started to land work in some nice restaurants with very nice food, soft cheeses, lots of fresh bread, cured meats, desserts, beers after work…. and more.
 With this trade and industry also came smoking, taking drugs and drinking, all which made my weight and health deteriorate.